drawable/fluss/README.md

 ### The store does not know the actions

 The store just stores data - nothing else.
 Handling the actions is done in the plugin.
+Tha plugin manipulates the data in the store.
 The plugin even knows how to undo the action, i.e. what data changes to apply to get to an earlier state.

 ## Building